AndrewCLeonard/deep-thoughts/zz_notes/module_notes.md

 ### 21.2.5: Implement Auth Middleware to Populate Me Query

+If client saves JWT (e.g. `localStorage`), then token can be included with certain requests for back end to validate.
+E.g., front ent may call GraphQL query `me` and expect the logged-in user's full details as response.

 You can include the token with a request in the following ways:

 -   As part of the body